 - 6-12 months of a driver’s license revocation, with no early reinstatement for hardship possible

 - 1 year of administrative driver’s license revocation for any BAC test over .08 after the first

 - Level I or Level II DUI school, which may include an evaluation for alcohol and/or drug abuse as well as mandate continued treatment

-In addition to penalties resulting from conviction of DUI, you also face a year of administrative driver’s license revocation for a refusal to take a BAC test.
-A 2nd or subsequent refusal can result in an 18 month driver’s license suspension.
+In addition to penalties resulting from a conviction of DUI, you also face a year of administrative driver’s license revocation for a refusal to take a BAC test.
+A 2nd or subsequent refusal can result in an 18-month driver’s license suspension.

 Additionally, in Florida if you are convicted of a fourth or subsequent DUI within ten years of a previous conviction you also face the following penalties:

 - Immobilization or impoundment of your vehicle for 90 days, which may not be served concurrently with the incarceration

 - Ordered to participate in a sobriety and drug monitoring program, at your own expense